intel-analytics/ipex-llm/python/llm/example/GPU/LangChain/transformer_int4_gpu/README.md

 # Langchain examples

-The examples here show how to use langchain with `bigdl-llm`.
+The examples in this folder shows how to use [LangChain](https://www.langchain.com/) with `bigdl-llm` on Intel GPU.

 ## Install bigdl-llm
-Follow the instructions in [Install](https://github.com/intel-analytics/BigDL/tree/main/python/llm#install).
+Follow the instructions in [GPU Install Guide](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html) to install bigdl-llm

 ## Install Required Dependencies for langchain examples.